How To Tame Chickens from the Start

 Around day 2, get the chicks out of the brooder for a small field trip each day on the living room floor.
 Lay down an old sheet to catch all those accidents!
 Be very careful when holding and moving chicks out of the brooder that they don't fall to the ground or you don't drop them.
 They are very fragile and can die from such a long fall.
 So go sit on the floor with them and let them out to run around.
 The first thing they are going to do is run to your lap.
 At this point in their lives, they have to trust you.
 You are removing them from their home brooder and returning them safely.
 They will seem a bit frightened.
 But this helps them to bond with you.
 Get them out each day on the floor for some exercise for 10 or so minutes.
 Gradually they will leave your lap to explore and learn to not be afraid of new things.
 This really helps them to bond with you.
 They learn that you are a place of great safety.

-After about one week, if the weather warrants it, I like to get them outside for some outdoor time too.
-Make sure the temperature is at least in the upper 50's, no wind and some nice sunshine.
-Always keep them in an enclosure so they don't disappear and to keep them safe from predators.
-Keep it short at first so they don't get too stressed.
-Sit with them just as you did on the living room floor.
+After about one week, if the weather warrants it, I like to get them outside for some outdoor time.
+Make sure the temperature is at least in the upper 50's, no wind with some nice sunshine.
+Always keep them in an enclosure so they can't escape and are kept safe from predators.
+Keep their outdoor visits short at first.
+Sit with your chicks just as you did on the living room floor.

 All these activities create a nice bond with you and your chicks.